ello/wtf/_posts/resources/2015-08-27-community-guide.md

 * Have a clear, explanatory bio
 * Post regularly but not excessively

-If you’d like your community to be considered as an Ello Featured Community, please e-mail the Ello Community Support Team at hello@ello.co, and we’ll get back to you.
+If you’d like your community to be considered as an Ello Featured Community, please e-mail the Ello Community Support Team at hello@ello.co, and we’ll get back to you. *(Also, if you decide you no longer have time to lead your community, please let us know.)*

-Have fun building communities on Ello!